 Moore-Berg, S., Karpinski, A., & Plant, E.A.
 (2017).
 Quick to the Draw: The Role of Suspect Race and Socioeconomic Status on Shooting Decisions.
 Journal of Applied Social Psychology, 2017;00:1–10.https://doi.org/10.1111/jasp.12454

 Keutmann, M.K., Moore, S.L., Savitt, A., & Gur, R.C.
 (2015).
 Generating an item pool for translational social cognition research: Methodology and initial validation.
 Behavior Research Methods, 47(1), 228-234. https://doi:10.3758/s13428-014-0464-0

 Moore-Berg, S.L. & Karpinski, A. (under review).
 Race and Social Class as Intersecting Social Categories: An analysis of implicit and explicit attitudes.

 Moore-Berg, S.L., Fitzpatrick, C., & Karpinski, A. (under review).
 Do racial labels matter?
 How the terms Black versus African American affect implicit attitudes.

-Moore-Berg, S.L., Hameiri, B., Falk, E., & Bruneau, E.G. (manuscript in preparation).
+Moore-Berg, S.L., Hameiri, B., Falk, E., & Bruneau, E.G. (under review).
 Reducing Islamophobia: An assessment of psychological mechanisms that underlie successful anti-Islamophobia media interventions.